Zernikalos/Nest/packages/reactui/.llm/keepaliverouter/API_REFERENCE.md

 ### KeepAliveOutlet

 Renders all mounted route components, displaying only the active one while keeping others hidden.
+Supports nested outlets with automatic level detection.

 **Props:**
 ```tsx